 I’ll be back at my desk in parallel Tokyo by then.

-(Picture taken at the base of Tokyo Skytree, Oshiage, Tokyo, on September 19th, 2013)
+(Picture taken at the base of Tokyo Skytree, Oshiage, Tokyo, in September 2013)

 It’s quiet here